LTY0YZL/Gshare/README.md

 Download MySQL_workshop to make or edit the tables to, by using this link https://dev.mysql.com/downloads/workbench/

+To connect to the remote server connect to host"aws-g-sharedb.c5a6u4omwgaa.us-east-2.rds.amazonaws.com"

 Instructions (need to be deleted after udating the README) Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.